codeonlyjs/website/content/guide/start.md

 #### CDN Packages

-The easiest way to add CodeOnly to a project, no server required.
+The easiest way to add CodeOnly to a project - no server required.

 </a>